-- AND: This is a restrictive boolean operator.
+This is a restrictive boolean operator.
 It means that you are looking for two things in your research.
-For instance, if I want to look at hate groups AND I wanted articles just on one particular hate group I can add that hate group as an AND boolean phrase.
-The end result will be that I will only get articles that mention the word hate group AND the particular hate group I am looking for.
+For instance, if I want to look at hate groups AND I wanted articles just on one particular hate group, I can add that hate group as an AND boolean phrase.
+The result will be that I will only get articles that mention the word hate group AND the particular hate group I am looking for.

 Check out this library guide from MIT that does an excellent job at teaching you all about boolean operators, probably better than I ever could.

-There are so many other ways that you can restrict your search:
+There are so many different ways that you can restrict your search:

 - Only Articles You Have Full-Text Access To: I love having full-text articles, but I don’t usually tick this box.
 Most schools have great interlibrary loan systems in place that make borrowing books and articles your school doesn’t have moderately easy.
-Better to know that an article exists and just borrow it from another library.
+It’s better to know that an article exists and that you can borrow it from another library.

 - Language: Unless you fluently speak another language or languages, ticking the box to get articles in your language is probably a good idea.
 This can be extremely helpful for making sure you are only getting the most relevant results for you and your language skills.